beefytech/Beef_website/beef-lang.org/content/language-guide/operators.md

 * `x | y` - bitwise OR

 ### Equality operator

 * `x == y`
 * `x === y` - strict equality
 * `x != y`
 * `x !== y` - strict inequality

+The strict equality operators can be used to check reference equality, skipping any equality operator overloads.
+For value types such as structs or tuples, the strict equality operator will perform a memberwise strict equality check.

 ### Conditional AND operator
 * `x && y`